 At the same time, the project shall not lead to adverse impacts on biodiversity and ecosystem services and shall not significantly convert or degrade natural or critical habitats.
-Any project operating in, or around critical habitats will adhere to the International Union for Conservation of Nature (IUCN) Key Biodiversity Area Business Guidelines, as appropriate.
+Any project operating in, or around critical habitats will adhere to the Key Biodiversity Area Business Guidelines, as appropriate.